Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Returns

-An array of page metadata objects sorted from root to the current page, or null if the page doesn't exist.
+An array of page metadata objects ordered from the root to the current page.
+Returns null if the page does not exist.

 import { GraphClient } from '@optimizely/cms-sdk';